WolfieLeader/npm/README.md

 ## About 📖

-This monorepo contains a collection of high-quality, modern NPM packages designed to improve the developer experience in Node.js applications.
+This monorepo contains a collection of high-quality, modern NPM packages built to improve the developer experience in JavaScript and TypeScript Ecosystems.

-Each package focuses on being fast, highly usable, and production-friendly, while offering seamless support for both **ESM** and **CommonJS** runtimes.
+Each package is fast, type-safe, and production-ready — written in TypeScript with native typings — and works seamlessly in both **ESM** and **CommonJS** runtimes.

 ## Packages 📦